 - Reviewers say that the microphones on these devices sometimes fail and need to be repaired within the first year or so.

 - It’s expensive when compared to other very similar Bluetooth hearing aids.

 Kirkland Signature 10.0T Premium Digital Rechargeable Hearing Instruments

 These hearing aids are equipped to pair with any Bluetooth-enabled device.
 These over-the-ear devices come in five different colors, and the storage case doubles as a recharging station.
 They’re more affordable than almost any other Bluetooth hearing aids available, and they’re backed by the trusted Kirkland name.

 If you have a Costco membership, it’s convenient to shop for your hearing aids while picking up household essentials.
 Note that you need a Costco membership to buy Kirkland or other hearing aids from Costco.

-The Linx Quattro 9 comes ready to pair with Apple and Android devices, as well as smart televisions.
+The LiNX Quattro comes ready to pair with iOS and Android devices, as well as smart televisions.
 The hearing aids are rechargeable, so no need to worry about replacement batteries.